How Do I Care For My Tires? Tire Maintenance Tips to Keep Your Car Running Smoothly

 Overinflation

-In order to avoid these issues, it’s important to get your tires checked by a professional every month.
-Properly inflated tires will make your car happy and your wallet happy.
+To avoid these issues, have a professional check your tires once a month.
+Properly inflated tires will keep your car running smoothly and your wallet happy.

 Tire Maintenance: Rotation